- On 06/07/2019

 How Industry Risk can aid security vetting

-SECTARA is Industry Risk’s cloud-based software platform, which was engineered to make security risk assessments quicker and faster.
+SECTARA is Industry Risk’s cloud-based software platform, which was engineered to make security risk assessments faster and with, dare we say, more sensible.
 This technology applies international standards in assessing risk, and is capable of registering the threats involved in waiving eligibility requirements for security clearances.